hashicorp/terraform-provider-google/website/docs/r/data_loss_prevention_deidentify_template.html.markdown

 page_title: "Google: google_data_loss_prevention_deidentify_template"
 sidebar_current: "docs-google-data-loss-prevention-deidentify-template"
 description: |-
-  Allows creation of templates to de-idenfity content.
+  Allows creation of templates to de-identify content.
 ---

 # google\_data\_loss\_prevention\_deidentify\_template

-Allows creation of templates to de-idenfity content.
+Allows creation of templates to de-identify content.

 To get more information about DeidentifyTemplate, see: